sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

  Tell me about banking offers
  ```

-1. You should see results like this below:
+1. You should see results like this below (you might have to specify which type of offer, e.g. "Savings"):

 ![Testing_2](./media/module-03/testing_module3_2.png)